Eligibility and Requirements

 Labour Market Impact Assessment

 Canadian employers must apply for a Labour Market Impact Assessment (LMIA) if required to do so.
-If the employer can prove that there is no Canadian or permanent resident available to perform the job and presents a detailed job offer, they may receive a positive LMIA.
+If the employer can prove that no Canadian or permanent resident is available to perform the job and presents a detailed job offer, they may receive a positive LMIA.

 The prospective employer must obtain a positive LMIA before a work permit will be considered.
-There are limited exceptions to this rule, as some jobs qualify for LMIA Exempt Work Permits.
-These exemptions are generally granted due to international treaties, Canadian interest, or certain Canadian permanent resident applicants.
+There are limited exceptions to this rule, as some jobs qualify for LMIA-exempt work Permits.
+These exemptions are generally granted due to international treaties, Canadian interests, or certain Canadian or permanent status of applicants.

 2. LMIA Approval and Job Offer

-Once the employer has received a positive LMIA, the employer must send you a copy of the LMIA approval letter as well as a detailed job offer letter.
+Once the employer receives a positive LMIA, it must send you a copy of the LMIA approval letter and a detailed job offer letter.

 3. Apply for Worker Permit